 - It is conceivable that circumstances in Israel might cause us to change the date of our trip or cancel it outright.
 EIN promises that it will do everything possible to refund as much money as possible to travelers who are adversely affected by such a change.
 Our first priority in such a situation would be to reschedule the trip at a later date.
 Trip insurance does not typically cover things like war, pandemics or travel restrictions imposed by governments.
 It certainly does not cover the fear that such things could happen.

 - There is an inherent financial risk involved in the possibility of trip schedule changes or cancellation.
 Experience Israel Now promises to refund a maximum amount of money to travelers who must cancel.
 However, money given to airlines, hotels and travel agents as deposits or payments is usually not refunded in such cases.
 In short, if you must cancel your trip, you will not receive a full refund.
 The closer the cancellation to the actual date of travel, the larger the financial loss is likely to be.

-We are waiting on our rescheduled flight arrangements.
-Our flights leave from Atlanta.
 For travelers in the USA, it takes about 24 hours to make a complete journey from your home to our first hotel in Israel.

 If you would like an upgrade in seating, you’ll want to choose the land-only option and make your own arrangements.
 We are not able to make upgrades or select seats when purchasing a block of tickets.

 There are a myriad of questions when considering a trip to Israel, and we’ve got the answers.
 After the first of the year, we’ll provide information to each traveler about packing tips, traveling advice and detailed descriptions of what to expect on our trip.
 Most of that information will be passed along in the final few months of preparation.
 Some of it can be discovered now by clicking this link.
 Watching this video will also be very helpful.